Luxury High-Rise Developments Fuel 73 Percent Increase in Residential Sector

 Fueled by a continued wave of major residential development projects as well as renewed strength in both the commercial and institutional sectors, New York City construction starts reached $26.1 billion in 2014, a 31 percent increase from 2013 and easily the best year for new projects since the onset of the 2008 recession, according to a New York Building Congress analysis of construction data from Dodge Data & Analytics.

-The data used in this report encompass all project starts by cultural institutions between 2010 and 2014, including brand new construction as well as alterations and renovations to existing structures.
+The data used in this report encompass all project starts between 2009 and 2014, including new construction as well as alterations and renovations to existing structures.
 The data reflect the total estimated value of each initiated project through the entire period of construction.

 Housing starts rose in value for the fourth consecutive year, reaching $11.9 billion in 2014, a 73 percent increase from 2013 when residential construction starts reached $6.9 billion.
 In addition, 2014 construction starts were up more than 350 percent from a post-recession low of $2.6 billion in 2010.

 A deeper look into the data reveals what has become increasingly apparent in recent years – the surge in residential construction is largely a product of ongoing demand for luxury apartments.
 New apartment developments accounted for eight of the top ten projects by total estimated value last year.
 Fifteen residential projects had construction values of at least $175 million and a combined construction value of $5.8 billion, or 58 percent of all new, ground-up housing construction projects in 2014.

 While the value of new residential projects increased by 73 percent last year, the total number of square feet that will be added as a result of those projects increased by just 17 percent.
 Some of the disparity is the result of construction cost inflation, though it was primarily driven by the current wave of high-end apartment construction.